Hazel Craig -School Administrative Support Officer

-Designed to be a future-focused learning environment integrating advanced technology and promoting connection and collaboration, preparing and equipping young people with the skills, the knowledge and the capabilities they need to be successful in the future.
+Designed to be a future-focused learning environment, integrating advanced technology and promoting connection and collaboration, to prepare and equip young people with the skills, the knowledge and the capabilities they need to be successful in the future.

 With future focused learning and digital literacies, we have not forgotten that the simple pleasure of reading is discovered in the library.
 To this end we have gone to great lengths to make our book area easily accessible and inviting .